 Stemming is a process which reduces words to their stem, base, or root form.
-The Coveo Cloud Platform uses the stem of each queried term to expand the query by searching for the original term and related terms that share the same root.
-This important automatic query expansion process often helps to find what you are looking for by returning more relevant results that would not appear otherwise.
+The index uses the stem of each queried term to expand the query by searching for the original term and also indexed terms that share the same root.
+This important automatic query expansion process often returns relevant results that wouldn’t appear otherwise.

 Searching for a term typed in its singular form returns items containing the singular and plural form of the term, and vice-versa.

 The words search, searching and searched share the same root or stem: search-.
 When you query

 searching, the index returns items containing the words searching, search, searches, and searched.